openvinotoolkit/openvino/README.md

         * [python](./src/bindings/python) - Python API for OpenVINO™ Runtime
 * [Plugins](./src/plugins) - contains OpenVINO plugins which are maintained in open-source by the OpenVINO team.
 For more information, take a look at the [list of supported devices](#supported-hardware-matrix).
 * [Frontends](./src/frontends) - contains available OpenVINO frontends that allow reading models from the native framework format.
-* [Model Optimizer] - is a cross-platform command-line tool that facilitates the transition between training and deployment environments, performs static model analysis, and adjusts deep learning models for optimal execution on end-point target devices.
+* [OpenVINO Model Converter (OVC)] - is a cross-platform command-line tool that facilitates the transition between training and deployment environments, and adjusts deep learning models for optimal execution on end-point target devices.
-* [Post-Training Optimization Tool] - is designed to accelerate the inference of deep learning models by applying special methods without model retraining or fine-tuning, for example, post-training 8-bit quantization.
 * [Samples] - applications in C, C++ and Python languages that show basic OpenVINO use cases.

 ## Supported Hardware matrix